strategineer/personal-website/content/bin/rpg/paranoia/oneshot1.md

 - Click on File and Save As... and save another file for this sheet.
 - Upload the sheet to discord and give it to another player, they'll play be playing the character you generated.

-# Intro

-Labor focused satire theme, players can choose their mission after their initial tutorial intro sequence and briefing

 # Tutorial
+PCs begin play:

-PCs begin play in a small private viewing room, dark unlit, strapped in to their seats watching a series of instructional videos telling them some of what they need to know to succeed at being troubleshooter.
+**You find yourself in a dark instructional video viewing room.
+You're strapped in to your seats and your eyelids are being pulled back by some sort of device with their eyelids watching a series of instructional videos telling them some of what they need to know to succeed at being troubleshooter.**

 {{< quote >}}
+Welcome troubleshooters to your first day troubleshootings.
 You find yourselves in the Alpha Complex.
 It's something like Portal's Aperture Science Facility but instead of an underground facility for just doing science, it's supposed to be a completely enclosed ecosystem/world.

 The facility is managed by an all-seeing Computer (The Computer), think Glados but more british.

 You are playing as new troubleshooters, it's your first day on the job.
 A troubleshooter's role is to deal with any problems that come up in the Alpha Complex.
 As players, you know that the Alpha Complex is falling apart and in a constant state of disrepair.
 The Computer is no longer capable of maintaining the facility and it doesn't understand why.
 The Computer has ratched up the surveillance state and blames everyone but itself for the Alpha Complex's problems.

-Being a troubleshooter is dangerous so each of you have 5 clones in storage who will be deployed if needed.
-Crimes do not transfer over to your clones, death brings absolution.
+Remember the following:

+1. The Computer is infallible.
+The Computer is recording everything you see through your implants however it only focuses on what you're doing specifically when it hears gunfire, explosions, the word "Treason" or whenever it feels like it.
+2. Being a Mutant or a Traitor is punishable by death.
+Secret Societies are treasonous.
+3. You can only be tried for a crime once (clones aren't punished by other clones's crimes).

 {{< /quote >}}